joshcastle/blog/2019/10/battleOfFallujahTough.md

 * Windbreaker for the win, really helped keep the beating rain and wind off me.
 * Never leave anyone behind, sometimes the cadre notices, and lessens the punishment for loosing.
 Anyways this is a TEAM event, it only matters what you do as a TEAM.
 * First Tough in the books, I can do this!
 Mental challenge was next level with this one because of the weather, but I got that patch!
+* When signs up of sunrise start to appear, this is a huge boost of energy!

 ## Stats
  ![Battle of Fallujah Tough Stats](bofToughStats.png)